GlitchEnzo/NuGetForUnity/README.md

 ## Version Conflicts

-If two NuGet packages depend on the same package but reference different versions of it, Unity shows a error like:
+If two NuGet packages depend on the same package but reference different versions of it, Unity shows an error like:

 ```
 Assembly 'Assets/Packages/System.Diagnostics.EventLog.4.7.0/lib/netstandard2.0/System.Diagnostics.EventLog.dll' will not be loaded due to errors: